 Here is some coverage of ours from SHOT Show, 2019 on the King Cobra:

-What about you?
-What’s your pick for the best snub nosed revolver?
+Did your favorite snub nose revolver make our short list?
 Let us know in the comments below.